The Art of Keeping up Appearances: and How I Became a Prostitute in My Own Marriage

 @@The need to keep up appearances is a key indicator that something might be wrong – very wrong - on the insides of your life.@@

-Focusing on establishing and maintaining the perfect life snuffs out the unique greatness that is in you – for you cannot live your life for you and others at the same time, there is no room for both.
+Focusing on establishing and maintaining the perfect life snuffs out the uniqueness that is in you – for you cannot live your life for yourself and others at the same time; there is no room for both.
 You lose yourself.
 And you simply cannot afford to lose that.
 The world can’t afford that kind of loss either.

 Today, I live a life of perfect imperfection.
 It is a simple life – and it is a wonderful life.
 Most importantly, it is genuine - real.
 Full of messy relationships and circumstances.
 I wouldn’t change much.